Skip to main content

 American Board of Physical Medicine & Rehabilitation (Sub: Brain Injury Medicine)

-In addition to her clinical expertise, Dr. Flis is a dedicated educator, teaching clinical skills as part of the Doctoring Faculty at the University of Utah School of Medicine.
-She also serves as Vice Chair of Clinical Operations for Rehabilitation Medicine, Inpatient Chief Value Officer, and President of the University of Utah Medical Board.
+In addition to her clinical practice, Dr. Flis teaches clinical skills at the University of Utah School of Medicine as a member of the Doctoring Faculty.
+She is the current Inpatient Medical Director for the Craig H. Neilsen Rehabilitation Hospital at the University of Utah, the Vice Chair of Clinical Operations for Rehabilitation Medicine, the Inpatient Chief Value Officer for the Department of PM&R, and begins her term as President of the University of Utah Medical Board in November 2024.

 Board Certification and Academic Information